By Ian Foster

 demand.
 I

-that by standardizing the protocols used to request
+and others posited that by standardizing the protocols used to request

 computing power, we could spur the creation of a computing grid, analogous in